pierredup/space-bot/README.md

 * List the main cast members
 * Get the number of movies or series made in a franchise
 * List all movies or series of a franchise

+## Demo

+To test the bot or play around with it, you can join the Slack group [https://botmakers.slack.com](https://botmakers.slack.com), then join the #test-space-bot channel